 2018 Spring Break Road Trip!

 Last year's ACM Spring Break Road Trip took computer science students to visit major tech companies across the Portland, Oregon area.
-The itinerary involved visits to Intel, Nike, the Pittock Mansion, OpenSesame, Salesforce, and The Touring Techs @ eBay.
+The itinerary involved visits to Intel, Nike, the Pittock Mansion, OpenSesame, Salesforce, and The Touring Techs at eBay.
 Check out our past trips HERE!

 Computer Science Student Devlopment Tools

 Microsoft offers students a vast array of software for educational purposes including operating systems!
-Check out the Microsoft Imagine Store below
+Check out the Microsoft Imagine Store below.

 - President: Mike Pollard